pythonanywhere/flask-tutorials/tutorial-1.md

 Our website is just going to be a bunch of comments, one after another, with a text box at the bottom so that people can add new ones.
 So we'll start off by writing a template that displays some dummy data, and a view in the Python code that renders (that is, displays) the template.

 The template first.
 Click on the back button to get to your web app's source code directory listing page.
 Templates, by convention, go in a subdirectory of your source code directory, inventively called `templates`.
-So we can create that by typing "templates" into the "Enter new directory name" input near the top of the page, then clicking the "New" button next to it.
+So we can create that by typing "templates" into the "Enter new directory name" input near the top of the page, then clicking the "New directory" button next to it.
 That will take us to the directory listing for the new directory, which of course is empty.
-We'll create our template file in there; type "main_page.html" into the "Enter new file name" input, and click the "New" button next to it.
-This will take you to the editor, which will of course be empty.
+We'll create our template file in there; type "main_page.html" into the "Enter new file name" input, and click the "New file" button next to it.
+This will take you to the editor, which will be empty.

 Type the following HTML into the editor: